cutecatfann/Jetstream2-MERN-Educational-Resources/documentation/Deploying_MERN_Stack.md

 7. **Run Your Application:**
    - Start your Express server on the VM.
 You can use a process manager like `pm2` to keep it running (`npm install pm2 -g`).
-   - Open the necessary ports in your VM's firewall to allow traffic to your application (usually port 80 for HTTP and/or 443 for HTTPS).

 8. **Access Your Application:**
    - Once everything is up and running, you can access your application using the VM's IP address or a domain name pointed to that IP.